Netmon

 And I found the user flag.

 I used the hackthebox writeup to help me with the next step.
-Looking at the PRTG documentation, there are interesting configuration files that could be view.
+Looking at the PRTG documentationarrow-up-right, there are interesting configuration files that could be view.
 One of them is an old.bak, which I downloaded.

 Within the file, I found user credentials to the db.